gregorym/bump/README.md

 If you don't want to run the `bundle` command after bumping, add the `--no-bundle` option.

     bump patch --no-bundle

+### --no-berks
+If you don't want to run the `berks` command after bumping, add the `--no-berks` option.

+    bump patch --no-berks

 ### --commit-message [MSG]
 If you want to append additional information to the commit message, pass it in using the `--commit-message [MSG]` option.